xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/email_notifications/configuration/contacts_email_addresses.md

    *   **HelpDesk/Support service e-mail**:

        The email address(es) specified in this field will be used as the 'to' address for messages sent by store visitors via the _Contact us_ form.
 It/They will also be used in the message "No payment methods available.
-Please contact the `<a href=\"mailto:{{email}}\">store administrator</a>`.", which is displayed to customers when there are no payment methods available to them at checkout.
+Please contact the store administrator.", which is displayed to customers when there are no payment methods available to them at checkout.

        {% note info %}
        A separate 'to' email address for the _Contact us_ form may be configured on the settings page of the addon [Contact Us](https://market.x-cart.com/addons/contact-us.html "Adding recipient addresses for email notifications").